AaghaFazal/ESP8266-security_system/README.md

    - Open the Telegram app and search for the "BotFather" bot.
    - Create a new bot and obtain the Bot Token.

-6. Replace the `TELEGRAM_BOT_TOKEN` placeholder in the code with your Bot Token.
+6. Replace the <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/f9e9537eecd0c34af6353cfbab3d47520ab83d10/PIR_security/PIR_security.ino#L13">TELEGRAM_BOT_TOKEN</a> placeholder in the code with your Bot Token.

+7. Replace the <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/f9e9537eecd0c34af6353cfbab3d47520ab83d10/PIR_security/PIR_security.ino#LL14C2-L14C2">CHAT_ID</a> placeholder in the code with your CHAT ID.

-7. Upload the code to the NodeMCU board by clicking on the "Upload" button in the Arduino IDE.
+8. Upload the code to the NodeMCU board by clicking on the "Upload" button in the Arduino IDE.

 8. Once the upload is complete, disconnect the NodeMCU from your computer and connect it to a power source.

+9. Connect all the components as shown in the <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/f9e9537eecd0c34af6353cfbab3d47520ab83d10/circuit%20diagram.png">DIAGRAM</a>.

-9. Mount the PIR motion sensor in the desired location, adjusting the sensitivity and range according to your requirements.
+10. Mount the PIR motion sensor in the desired location, adjusting the sensitivity and range according to your requirements.

-10. Install and open the Telegram app on your smartphone.

-11. Search for the "BotFather" bot and start a chat.

-12. Send the command `/mybots` to see your bot.

-13. Start a chat with your bot by clicking on the "Start" button or sending a message.

-14. Your security system is now ready to use.
+14. Boom!
+Your security system is now ready to use.
 When the motion sensor detects movement, it will send a notification to your Telegram account.

-## Customization

-You can customize the security system according to your specific needs:

-- Modify the sensitivity of the PIR motion sensor in the code by adjusting the delay and threshold values.
-- Add additional features such as a sound alarm, LED indicators, or a camera module for capturing images or videos upon detection.
-- Enhance the notification system by adding more functionalities or integrating with other messaging platforms.

 ## Troubleshooting